 Anna retained a fear of water and never learnt to swim—although it did not stop her from teaching her own children.
 Her family called those particular berries borówki, often used in Polish dessert pierogi (filled pasta).

-“In the end we did quite well with food because there were lots of people who needed help and he was a tradesman.
+“In the end we did quite well with food because many people needed help and he was a tradesman.
 He would do the job but he would never take any money.
-He would say, ‘Give me some milk, give me some potatoes or maybe bread, flour…’ Just food, and that way we were surviving quite well.”
+He would say, ‘Rather, give me some milk, potatoes or maybe bread, or flour…’ Just food, and that way we were surviving quite well.”

-Walerija's job was to scrape żywica [resin] from pine trees.
+Waleria spent her days scraping żywica (resin) from the trees.
 While their parents and older siblings worked, other Polish and Russian women loosely supervised the youngest children.

-When Albin and Walerija first heard of the ‘amnesty’ that allowed Polish inmates to leave the forced-labour facilities they were as keen as the other Poles to join the new Polish army—but the ‘freedom’ turned into a mixed blessing for them.
+When Albin and Waleria first heard of the ‘amnesty’ that allowed Polish inmates to leave the forced-labour facilities they were as keen as the other Poles to find and join the new Polish army.

 After Hitler took a surprise grip on western Russia, Stalin re-classified the captured Poles.
-Instead of the “anti-Soviet elements” of Order No. 0054 they became potential reinforcements for the Red Army.
-Polish Prime Minister Władysław Sikorski brokered a deal in London five weeks after German troops crossed into Soviet-occupied Poland, and Stalin released the Poles under a blanket ‘amnesty.’
+Instead of the “anti-Soviet elements” of Order No. 0054, they became potential reinforcements for his Red Army.
+Polish Prime Minister Władysław Sikorski brokered a deal with the Soviets in London five weeks after German troops crossed into Soviet-occupied Poland, and Stalin released the Poles under a blanket ‘amnesty.’
 (See military timeline.)

-It soon became clear that Stalin was not prepared to cater for ‘superfluous’ family members unable to help his military cause—but the military-aged Poles would not leave the NKVD facilities without their family members.
-A stream of civilians unknowingly headed towards rations even more strained than those they left behind.
+It soon became clear that Stalin was not prepared to cater for ‘superfluous’ family members unable to help his military cause—but the military-aged Poles would not leave the NKVD facilities without their families.
+Streams of Polish civilians headed towards rations even more strained than those they left behind.

-By then Polish authorities estimated half the 1,700,000 Poles taken to the USSR had died.3 That only around 115,000 escaped through the formation of the Polish army on Russian soil shows the fragility of their circumstances.
+Polish authorities estimated that by then half the 1,700,000 Poles taken to the USSR had died.3 That only around 115,000 escaped with the Polish army via the Caspian Sea shows the fragility of their circumstances.
 Even if the news of the ‘amnesty’ reached a facility, the NKVD commandants needed to retain their workforce.
 War or no war, Stalin’s Five-Year plans for Soviet expansion rolled on.